eal001/workout-app/README.md

     put into this as well
 >each routine is set up for linear progresstion, (should also have a manual mode)
 >Crash after deleting all cycles and trying to create a new one
->adding more than 10 cells to a exercise causes crash
->exercise sets cannot be edited

 ## Planned Functionality
 >add a graph of progress throughout routine, over cycles for ALL lifts in the routine